UK homeowners have increasingly been victim to a range of property fraud tactics developed by scammers.

 The key is to research before investing, and naturally be wary of anything through the mail that suggests huge returns for minimum effort.
 Check the company is listed on Companies House, and they have verified contact details.

 Always view the land or property first before investing, and check planning application statuses before investing in development.

 This is when a quick sale company will agree to buying your property, but then lower the price at the last chance.

 Be wary when searching for properties on shopping and auction marketplaces like eBay and Gumtree.
 Some listings may seem appealing, but the person who posted the listing may not be the legal owner.

 Some estate agents have recently gotten into hot water after advertising holiday homes as residential homes.
 Holiday homes will have certain restrictions that mean you cannot live there year-round.

-The alert service won't automatically block any changes, but it will give you plenty of notice to contact the necessary authorities and take action if required.
+The alert service won't block these applications for changes, but it will give you of notice to take action.

-You can also put a restriction on your property title deeds which safeguards your home until it is certified that you are making changes.
+You can also restrict your property title deeds to safeguard your home until it is certified that you are making the changes.